arthi-j/devax-eventbridge-demo/README.md

     aws apigateway delete-rest-api --rest-api-id <id from command above>
     ```

 5. Delete the custom event buses - orders and payments.
 Targets have to be deleted first, followed by rules and finally the event bus.
-Lets look at payments first.
+Let us look at payments first.

     ```shell
     aws events list-rules --event-bus-name payments